Curriculum

 During the Comprehensive Examination, students participate in a written test at the end of the First Year Studies online core curriculum as one measure to assess their retention and ability to synchronize course concepts to date.
 Students have a two-week study period augmented by Course Director overview sessions to review the first-year material.
 In the following seven days, students respond to select questions through which they will demonstrate their synthesis and integration of theories and concepts of the First-Year curriculum.

-For two weeks, students physically gather at Carlisle Barracks to expand upon the first-year curriculum, transition to second-year curriculum, and explore topics that prepare students for strategic level leadership.
+For two weeks, students gather at Carlisle Barracks to expand upon the first-year curriculum, transition to second-year curriculum, and explore topics that prepare students for strategic level leadership.
 Students interact face-to-face with experts from a wide variety of fields to deepen an understanding of the nature of strategic leadership and broaden the appreciation for the substantive security issues confronting our nation's civilian and military leaders.
-In addition to the synchronous guest lectures and seminar discussion, students interact with a variety of embassy, agency, and think tank organizations.
 This experience explores the application of the diplomatic elements of national power and civil-military relationships in an interagency environment.
-Through several exercises, students practice negotiation tactics, develop strategies for regional specific challenges, and conduct operational design.
 After two weeks, students return to their home station after developing their skills to serve as strategic advisors to senior military and civilian leaders in an increasingly complex environment.

 Second Year Studies